Six Principles to Effective Report Writing

 “Tell the right people the right information in the clearest way possible”.

-This two-day instructional workshop is designed for every officer or supervisor who wants to write clearer, more effective reports in less time.
+This one-day instructional workshop is designed for every officer or supervisor who wants to write clearer, more effective reports in less time.
 Students will learn an easy to-follow system that progresses from foundational principles to practical application.
 Each student will practice the 6 Rules and receive personalized feedback from the instructor and their fellow classmates.
 Students will also receive quick-reference materials that they can use to easily apply what they learn in their current assignment.